nextgis/docs_ngweb/source/layers.rst

 * Version of WMS protocol
 * Capabilities (manages GetCapabilities queries to the WMS Server)

+URL field needs to be filled, others are used when necessary.
 Supported versions of WMS protocol: 1.1.1, 1.3.0

 After setting up all necessery parameters, click **Create**.